 Here are some additional questions to consider:

-How high does the platform’s review pages rank in search engine results?
+- How high does the platform’s review pages rank in search engine results?
 If a platform has a strong online presence, you can leverage that to quickly gain more visibility with new customers.
-For example, businesses with a managed sitejabber.com review page usually rank very highly in search.
+For example, businesses with a managed Sitejabber review page usually rank very highly in search.

-What tools do they offer?
+- What other tools do they offer?
 Based on your needs, you may want to keep an eye out for additional features, too.
 There are some review management software on the market that include tools like analytics, marketing, or video reviews.
 Depending on what you want to track, make sure the platform you choose has what you need as you plan for growth.
-Use a review management platform to save yourself money and time as you get more customer reviews online.
-Jabio’s suite of tools and tiered pricing structure fits businesses at various stages of growth.
+Sitejabber’s suite of tools and tiered pricing structure fits businesses at various stages of growth.

 The ideal review management platform will be able to collect different types of UGC (brand and product reviews, social media posts, market research, etc.), display reviews on various platforms, make sense with your budget, be a Google review partner for seller ratings, provide great visibility, and include other necessary tools for your business.

-Strategy IV: How to Get Reviews: Online Reputation Management Services
+Strategy IV: How to Get Reviews with Online Reputation Management Services

-Online reputation management services help you manage your overall reputation and frequently include PR tactics.
+Online reputation management services work more like agencies, and help you with crisis management, and frequently include PR tactics.
 While companies like NetReputation and Reputation focus solely on reputation management, others like Thrive offer it as just a part of their services.
 A reputation management company can either build a positive reputation from scratch or repair a bad one.
 Online reputation services do this through content creation, search engine optimization, online reputation monitoring, traditional platforms, and other tactics.

 - Personal consultation – strategies are tailored to your brand’s needs